dtslubbersen/go-quiz/README.md

 * Use of stores for data allowing to easily implement a database

 ## What can be improved?
+* Replace "primary keys" of structs like `QuizId` and `QuestionId` with UUIDs
+* Containerise applications
 * Move business logic from request handlers to service layer
 * Integrate database, there are some bugs caused by not having transactions
 * Use a `.env` file (or similar) to store configuration values that are currently hard coded